-In a roomier space than José Piizarro's original restaurant up the street, mostly traditional Spanish dishes prepared with immense care and skill.
+In a roomier space than José Pizarro’s original tapas restaurant up the street, with traditional Spanish dishes prepared with immense care and skill

-The restaurant serves a menu of small tapas style and more substantial dishes that can be served as starters and mains or as tapas for sharing.
-The Food is influenced by José's passion for the best quality seasonal Spanish produce cooked in an open kitchen.
-Get lost in our huge Spanish wine list and sherries and cocktails
+The restaurant offers small tapas style and more substantial dishes that can be served as starters, mains or as tapas for sharing.

 194 Bermondsey Street